 How do you clean a Labrador’s ears?

+Cleaning their ears can potentially help to prevent ear problems in Labradors.
 A large ball of cotton wool moistened with warm boiled water or a little of the ear cleaner recommended by your vet can be gently wiped around the opening of the ear canal, as far as you can easily see.

 Don’t be tempted to poke anything down into the ear canal itself, this just pushes wax etc back inside and may make it more difficult for the dog’s ears to clean themselves naturally.